Combine workplace management and space planning with full employee experience capabilities in a single, central hub

 Business analyst from Emrill Services Ron Sengco recently told Construction Week Online that he believes three trends will change how buildings are constructed and operated in the future - cloud technology, mobile devices and the drive to analyze real-time data.
 Today's facility managers have taken note of these trends and are beginning to invest in platforms that leverage all three - integrated workplace management systems (IWMS).

 Unlike spreadsheets that are still being used by some facilities maintenance managers to house information about assets, space utilization, supply vendors and move plans, industry-specific software has been developed to help professionals in the field do their jobs better, FM Link reports.
 This finding is supported by a recently released Service Works Group survey that interviewed professionals throughout the United Kingdom.

-Using move management software, FMs can plan strategically for growth to ensure there are adequate resources in advance.
+Using move management software, facilities managers can plan strategically for growth to ensure there are adequate resources in advance.
 These platforms enable them to see where space is already available, and how to create some if there is none.
-Coupled with space utilization programs, FMs can identify if there are designated areas that are being under-used, such as a meeting room that is infrequently booked or desks that are reserved for individuals who work primarily from home.
+Coupled with space utilization programs, facilities managers can identify if there are designated areas that are being under-used, such as a meeting room that is infrequently booked or desks that are reserved for individuals who work primarily from home.

 Editor's Note: This blog post was originally published in September 2013 and has been updated for accuracy and relevance.

 Elizabeth Dukes' pieces highlight the valuable role of the real estate and facility managers play in their organizations.
 Prior to iOFFICE, Elizabeth was in sales for large facility and office service outsourcing firm.